 The zebrafish genetics laboratory of Stephen C. Ekker, Ph.D., is focused on one major next step in the post-genomics era: the assignment of genes and gene sets critical in vertebrate patterning and organogenesis.

 Dr. Ekker's lab has developed two approaches for the identification of new genes and genetic networks: vertebrate transposons and morpholino antisense oligonucleotides for molecular genetic manipulation of the model vertebrate, the zebrafish.
-These two reagents, morpholinos and mutagenic transposons, are powerful tools for use in true functional genomics applications in the model vertebrate, the zebrafish.
+These two reagents, morpholinos and mutagenic transposons, are powerful tools for use in true functional genomics applications in the zebrafish.

 - Morpholino screening.
 Dr. Ekker's research team is undertaking a morpholino-based screen of the major subset of the genome encoded by co-translationally translocated proteins.

 - Vertebrate transposons.
 Researchers in Dr. Ekker's lab have also developed gene-breaking transposons as insertional mutagens, a tool that opens the door to an array of important questions such as the genetic basis of nicotine sensitization, a critical process that underlies nicotine addiction.

 For more information about Dr. Ekker's research, please visit:

 The overall aim of Dr. Ekker's research is to identify novel key genetic players critical for clinically relevant processes such as blood vessel, sensory organ and kidney development.